thealice/community-food-map-client/notes.md

 -[x] Add Location form to Location Show page
 -[x] Link Location Card to Location show page
--[x] after new location form is submitted, redirect to newly create location's show page -[] update address info that shows on location show page -[] Add foodsouce form directly on location show page -[] Add "About" component and blurb
+-[x] after new location form is submitted, redirect to newly create location's show page -[x] update address info that shows on location show page -[] re-evaluate when to passdown props and when to mapStateToProps (save currentLocation to store/state?)
+-[] Add foodsouce form directly on location show page -[] Add "About" component and blurb
 -[] Add MapContainer to homepage